 Vancouver is a coastal seaport located on Burrard Inlet, near the mouth of the Fraser River, on the Lower Mainland of British Columbia, Canada.
 The city is the most populous in the province, and has the highest population density in Canada, and is the fifth-most densely populated large city in North America.
-The city takes its name from Captain George Vancouver, who explored the inner harbour of Burrard Inlet in 1792.
+The city takes its name from Captain George Vancouver, who explored the inner harbor of Burrard Inlet in 1792.

 Archaeological records indicate that aboriginal people were living in the area from 8,000 to 10,000 years ago.
 The city is located in the traditional territories of the Squamish, Musqueam, and Tseil-Waututh (Burrard) people of the Coast Salish tribes.
 The first Europeans to arrive in Burrard Inlet were led by the Spanish explorer José María Narváez in 1791, followed closely by Vancouver in 1792.
-In 1808, the North West Company trader Simon Fraser and his crew travelled down the Fraser River and became the first known Europeans to set foot on the site of the present day city.
+In 1808, the North West Company trader Simon Fraser and his crew traveled down the Fraser River and became the first known Europeans to set foot on the site of the present-day city.